Triplemanía XXIV

-Triplemanía XXIV was a professional wrestling pay-per-view event produced and scripted by the Mexican professional wrestling promotionLucha Libre AAA World Wide (AAA).
+Triplemanía XXIV was a professional wrestling pay-per-view event produced and scripted by the Mexican promotion Lucha Libre AAA World Wide (AAA).
 The event took place on August 28, 2016, and was held in the Arena Ciudad de México in Mexico City, Mexico.
 The event Was the 24th year in a row that AAA had held a Triplemanía show, and was the 31st show held under the Triplemanía banner since 1993.
 The annual Triplemanía show is AAA's biggest show of the year, serving as the culmination of major storylines and feature wrestlers from all over the world competing in what has been described as AAA's version of WrestleMania or their Super Bowl event.

 A total of seven matches took place, with the main event being a Lucha de Apuestas, or "bet match" where Psycho Clown put his wrestling mask on the line and Pagano put his hair on the line, "betting" it on the outcome of the match.
 The AAA Latin American Championship was also defended on the show along with the AAA World Tag Team Championship and La Copa Triplemanía.